 - This trope applies to a significant number of Fall Out Boy songs, due to a combination of Motor Mouth and less than clear enunciation.

 - The Butthole Surfers song "Who Was In My Room Last Night?" has this in spades.
 "All night long my body burned mumble mumble mumble WHO WAS IN MY ROOM LAST NIGHT WHO THE HELL WAS IN MY BED?!"

 - The best-known version of the Kanon ending theme has an English rap segment.
 The words to that section aren't in the lyric booklet and nobody really knows it beyond "Everybody and their mama know I got it goin' on!".

 - The Manic Street Preachers' earlier albums sure contained some of the darkest and angriest lyrics ever found in Alternative Rock, but alas!
 If only they were easier to understand:

 "I!
 AM!
 PURITY! / They call me perverted / holymolydabbadeedabbadadabbahey"note

 - A prime example would be the song Faster:

 - Many songs by Polysics are prone to this even to some native Japanese speakers.
-This is due to many of their songs consisting mostly Japanese, Engrish, and gibberish
+This is due to many of their songs consisting mostly of Japanese, Gratuitous English, and gibberish.

-dfkhdhkhfdaljfjahfhdjksafhdajk EINSTEIN MUST DIE! - what many people heard on the first verse of New Wave Jacket
+dfkhdhkhfdaljfjahfhdjksafhdajk EINSTEIN MUST DIE! - what many people heard on the first verse of New Wave Jacketnote

 - Canadian electronic musician Claire Boucher a.k.a.
 Grimes seems to love this trope.
 Not only is there usually a lot of reverb on her vocals, she also sings with a slight lisp.